logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 * {% include log-shipping/listener-var.html %} For HTTPS communication use port 8053.
 For HTTP communication use port 8052.
 * {% include metric-shipping/replace-metrics-token.html %}
-* `FlushInterval` is a value in seconds defining delay between reporting metrics.
+* `FlushInterval` is the value in seconds defining delay between reporting metrics.
 * `Filter`is used to filter metrics for this reporter.
-* `HttpPolicy.BackoffPeriod	` is a value in seconds defining the `TimeSpan` to back-off when metrics are failing to report to the metrics ingress endpoint.
+* `HttpPolicy.BackoffPeriod	` is the value in seconds defining the `TimeSpan` to back-off when metrics are failing to report to the metrics ingress endpoint.
-* `HttpPolicy.FailuresBeforeBackoff	` is a value defining the number of failures before backing-off when metrics are failing to report to the metrics ingress endpoint.
+* `HttpPolicy.FailuresBeforeBackoff	` is the value defining the number of failures before backing-off when metrics are failing to report to the metrics ingress endpoint.
-* `HttpPolicy.Timeout	` is a value in seconds defining the HTTP timeout duration when attempting to report metrics to the metrics ingress endpoint.
+* `HttpPolicy.Timeout	` is the value in seconds defining the HTTP timeout duration when attempting to report metrics to the metrics ingress endpoint.

 #### .NET Core runtime metrics